Neurodiagnostic Technologist Schools

 Neurodiagnostic Technologist degrees must be accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 However, different specialties may require certification through an independent specialty board.

-In addition, many schools comply with standards set by the Committee on Accreditation for Education in Neurodiagnostic Technology (CoA-NDT).
-This body does a thorough investigation of the university or college in question, including a site visit, a review of the student outcomes at the school, and a curriculum audit to ensure that courses are compliant with CAAHEP's benchmarks.
+In addition, many schools comply with the Committee on Accreditation for Education in Neurodiagnostic Technology (CoA-NDT) standards.
+This body thoroughly investigates the university or college in question, including a site visit, a review of the school’s student outcomes, and a curriculum audit to ensure that courses comply with CAAHEP’s benchmarks.

-All NDT programs, whether online or in a brick-and-mortar setting, should be compliant with the Council on Higher Education Accreditation (CHEA) and listed as an accredited university or trade school with the U.S. Department of Education.
+All NDT programs, whether online or in a brick-and-mortar setting, should comply with the Council on Higher Education Accreditation (CHEA) and be listed as accredited universities or trade schools with the U.S. Department of Education.

-Suppose a student is planning on attending an online or hybrid neurodiagnostic technology program.
+Suppose a student plans to attend an online or hybrid neurodiagnostic technology program.
 In that case, it may be advisable to ensure that a school complies with the Distance Education Accreditation Council (DEAC).
-In this accreditation process, the DEAC confirms that the online university is financially sound, helping real students, and providing education in compliance with state standards.
+In this accreditation process, the DEAC confirms that the online university is financially sound, helps real students, and provides education in compliance with state standards.

 Career Outlook

-Because Neurodiagnostic Technology is such a specialized industry, O*NET (2023) projects these career opportunities to grow between 5 to 8 percent or more between 2022 and 2032.
-The growth rate for this profession is on par with the national average of 3 percent.
+Because Neurodiagnostic Technology is a specialized industry, O*NET (2024) projects these career opportunities to grow between 5 to 8 percent or more between 2022 and 2032.
+The growth rate for this profession is above the national average of 3 percent.
 This growth is mostly due to the projected increase in aging baby boomers and their related neural dysfunctions.

 In addition, as scientists look more at the connection between neurology and increased aberrant behaviors (such as autism or ADHD) more young people will need the services of neurodiagnostic technicians and specialists.

 There are several specializations, which may be even in more demand.
-Intraoperative neuromonitoring technologists make an average of $71,742 per year, according to PayScale.com (2023), while neurophysiology technologists can make a little over $62,000 per year.
+Intraoperative neuromonitoring technologists make an average of $73,664 per year, according to PayScale.com (2024), while neurodiagnostic technologists can make a little over $62,000 per year.

-Although it is possible to get a job as a neurodiagnostic technologist without a degree, pay increases with certification and an associate’s degree.
-Earning professional credentials and pursuing a formal education can also lead to better wages, as a technologist degree can be transferred towards a specialist program.
+Although getting a job as a neurodiagnostic technologist without a degree is possible, pay increases with certification and an associate’s degree.
+Earning professional credentials and pursuing a formal education can also lead to better wages, as a technologist degree can be transferred toward a specialist program.

 Career Facts Neurodiagnostic Technologist